Fly on the Wall (Bobby V album)

-Fly on the Wall is the fourth album by American R&B singer Bobby V, and his second album released through his own Blu Kolla Dreams label via Capitol Records.
-It was released on March 22, 2011.
-The album production from long-time collaborators Tim & Bob, as well as Bryan-Michael Cox, The Pentagon (an Underdogs offshoot), Jazze Pha, LOS Da Mystro, and Bobby V himself.
-The album features guest rappers 50 Cent, Lloyd Banks, Cyhi Da Prynce, Plies & Twista.
-The album debuted at No. 9 on the US Billboard 200 chart, with first-week sales of 38,000 copies in the United States and fell to No. 60 in its following week.
+Fly on the Wall is the fourth album by American R&B singer Bobby V. It was released on March 22, 2011, through Blu Kolla Dreams and Capitol Records, marking his second album released through his own Blu Kolla Dreams label.
+The album features production from longtime collaborators Tim & Bob, as well as Bryan-Michael Cox, The Pentagon, Jazze Pha, Los da Mystro, and Bobby V. Guest appearances include rappers 50 Cent, Lloyd Banks, Cyhi Da Prynce, Plies, and Twista.

-Singles
+The album received mixed reviews, with critics praising its polished R&B production and romantic material while criticizing Bobby V's vocal control, repetitive songwriting, and the album's lengthy runtime.
+Commercially, it debuted at number nine on the US Billboard 200 with 38,000 first-week sales, marking his fourth consecutive top-ten album, while peaking at number four on the Top R&B/Hip-Hop Albums.
+Fly on the Wall spawned four singles, with "Words," the album's second single, becoming its highest-charting song, reaching number 23 on the US Hot R&B/Hip-Hop Songs.

+Promotion

-The first single released from the album was Phone # on July 6, 2010.
-The song featured rapper Plies and was produced by Jazze Pha.
-Reaching #55 on Billboard RnB and Hip-Hop charts.
-The second single was Words, released December 3, 2010 and produced by The Pentagon.
-Words reached #23 on Billboard RnB and Hip-Hop charts.
-The official remix to Words features R&B singer R. Kelly.
-The third single is a remake Bobby Brown's 1989 hit Rock Wit'cha, released February 15, 2011.
-The pair performed together on Lopez Tonight on February 23, 2011.
-The 4th single is "Grab Somebody" featuring Twista.
+Blu Kolla Dreams and Capitol Records released four singles in support of the album.
+The album's lead single, "Phone #", featuring rapper Plies, was released on July 6, 2010.
+Produced by Jazze Pha, it reached number 55 on the Billboard R&B/Hip-Hop Songs chart.
+The second single, "Words", was released on December 3, 2010, and produced by The Pentagon.
+It peaked at number 23 on the same chart, becoming the album's highest-charting single, while its official remix featured R. Kelly.
+The third single, a remake of Bobby Brown's 1989 hit "Rock Wit'cha", was released on February 15, 2011.
+Bobby V and Brown performed the song together on Lopez Tonight on February 23, 2011.
+The fourth single, "Grab Somebody", features rapper Twista.